dkw1225/oneclickminer/README.md

 Procedure:
 1. Click oneclickminer.exe
 2. Tool will auto get network information and auto scan like 192.168.1.2-254, and find all the miner in local network
-3. If user want to config something manuually, cick auto stop button to stop auto cycle first
+3. If user want to config something manuually, click auto stop button to stop auto cycle first
 4. during auto cycle, oneclickminer will auto upgrade bitstream when time is up (dgb-odo need upgrade bitstream every 10 days)

 How to change password if your miner's password is not root?